svc333/overview/glossary/glossary.md

 A predefined structure for an artifact.

+### testing data
+{: #x7736833}

+A set of annotated documents that can be used to evaluate system metrics after ingestion and training.
+See also [blind data](/docs/overview?topic=overview-glossary#x7881128), [training data](/docs/overview?topic=overview-glossary#x2860199).

 ### third-party
 {: #x2877945}

-Pertaining to a product or service that is provided by a company other than IBM.
+Pertaining to a product or service that is provided by a company other than {{site.data.keyword.IBM_notm}}.

 ### tile
 {: #x2092493}

 A visual representation of a running application that provides status on a dashboard.

+### train
+{: #x6076689}

+To set up a Watson instance with components that enable the system to function in a particular domain (for example: corpus content, training data that generates machine learning models, programmatic algorithms, annotators, or other ground truth components) and then making improvements and updates to these components based on accuracy analysis.

+### training data
+{: #x2860199}

+A set of annotated documents that can be used to train machine learning models.
+See also [blind data](/docs/overview?topic=overview-glossary#x7881128), [testing data](/docs/overview?topic=overview-glossary#x7736833).

 ### transaction
 {: #x2005321}